evankenyon/cs307-pacman/doc/DESIGN.md

       as helped ideate and implement general API design for the Game, the Board, and the State.
       Helped debug general engine/movement related issues, as well as connecting information coming from the Controller from the JSON file.
+* **Asher Early**
+  * I primarily worked on the Engine with Michelle.
+I implemented the game logic flow at the board level, ensuring collisions between different agents had the appropriate corresponding effects.
+I also did a lot of high-level API decision making with Michelle, coming up with the inheritance hierarchy and partitioning responsibility among classes.
+Finally, helped with testing and debugging of the engine and connecting the engine to the frontend.

 ### What are the project's design goals, specifically what kinds of new features did you want to make easy to add: